sweIhm-ws2018-19/Alexa-Latin-Trainer/README.md

 Waehle Richtung {dir}
 ```

-It has an own Slot Type named "List_OF_DIRS" containing the values:
+It has an own Slot Type named "LIST_OF_DIRS" containing the values:

 ```
 Deutsch